HazyResearch/data-centric-ai/README.md

 is to consolidate this experience in a single place that can be accessed by anyone that wants to understand and contribute to this area.

-Join our [mailing list](https://groups.google.com/forum/#!forum/data-centric-ai/join) if you're interested in this area and would like to hear more!

 ---

 ## How Can I Help?

+### Lurk and Learn
+Join our [mailing list](https://groups.google.com/forum/#!forum/data-centric-ai/join) if you're interested in this area and would like to hear more!

 ### Feedback (Interested in a class?)
 We are creating a class at Stanford about data-centric AI, and we'd love your feedback.
 If you are interested in learning more, please fill out this [form]().